The best things to do near our B&B in Eryri | Snowdonia, North Wales

 Distance from us: 27 miles (Menai Bridge)

-You can easily spend a whole day exploring the island, which is approximately a 45 minute drive from us.
+You can easily spend a whole day exploring the Isle of Anglesey, which is approximately a 45 minute drive from us and a great day out.

-Most of the visitor attractions and places to visit are on Anglesey’s coastline, and include:
+Most of the visitor attractions and places to visit are located on Anglesey’s coastline, and include:

 the Menai Suspension Bridge

-Beaumaris - a pretty Georgian town by the sea, with a castle, shops and restaurants
+Beaumaris - an attractive Georgian town by the sea, with a castle, historic jail, shops and restaurants

 ‘Rib Rides’ along the Menai Straits